ghas-lab-automation/ghas-lab-builder/README.md

 # GHAS Lab Builder

 A CLI tool for automating the creation and management of GitHub Advanced Security (GHAS) lab environments.
-This tool helps instructors and facilitators quickly provision multiple organizations with pre-configured repositories for hands-on training sessions.
+This tool helps instructors and facilitators quickly provision multiple organizations with pre-configured repositories for hands-on training sessions. (test abhi)

 ## Features